HOME ABOUT REPORTS CONTACT HELP WANTED

 So we need to treat an emergency like an emergency.
 People who don't have health insurance don't need expressions of concern.
 They don't need press releases.
 They don't need false promises that one day the Democratic Party will produce national health insurance.
 The Democratic Party has been promising national health insurance for 100 years.
 The time for false promises is over.
 100 years is more than enough for this.
 The time for action is now.

 Trillions of dollars of emergency aid has been given to Wall Street.
 Biden wants to spend more money on war than the next seven nations combined.
-Biden says that America can do whatever it wants to do.
-Great!
-The resources are clearly available.
 There can be no more excuses.
 All Americans must have a right to healthcare and paid sick leave by the end of 2021, just as they do in every other modern state.